São Paulo FC (basketball)

 São Paulo FC is the basketball section of the São Paulo FC club, based in São Paulo, Brazil.
 The men's first team plays professionally in the Novo Basquete Brasil (NBB).

 Home games are played at the Multisport Gym Doctor Antônio Leme Nunes Galvão, which has a capacity for 1,900 people.
 The club was inactive for a long time but it resumed operations in November 2018, starting competing in the second-tier LOB for the 2018–19 season.
 After a second-place finish promotion to the top-level NBB was secured.

 In 2022, São Paulo made its debut in the BCL Americas, the top tier panamerican competition and won its first-ever continental title after defeating Club Biguá in the Final.

+The club withdrew from 2025-26 season due to financial issues.